What are Gender Support Services (GSS)?

 What is the support letter process like?

 We know you are the expert of your experiences, needs, and body.
-Our support process is designed to empower you to make the decisions that are best for your wellbeing and ensure smooth referral to the gender-affirming care that is right for you.
-You will meet one-on-one with a therapist who will support you in your unique gender transition needs.
+Our support process is designed to empower you to make the decisions that are best for your well-being and ensure smooth referral to the gender-affirming care that is right for you.
+You will meet individually with a therapist who will support you in your unique gender transition needs.

 You and your therapist will work to help you meet readiness and eligibility requirements for your particular gender-affirming treatment or procedure based on the World Professional Association for Transgender Health (WPATH) Standards of Care.
 Eligibility criteria for hormone therapy include: